dimdamop/genetic-evolution-of-the-weight-updating-policy/README.md

 # Legal

-A substantial portion of the Python code included in this repository is a slightly modified copy of that of `jumanji.training` of InstaDeep Ltd. The modules that are such copies list the corresponding modifications that took place at the end of their header.
+A substantial portion of the Python code included in this repository is a minorly modified copy of the module `jumanji.training` of InstaDeep Ltd. The modules that are such copies list the corresponding modifications that took place at the end of their header.